hiimvikash/DSA-EndGame/05. Random Practice/33. 2865. Beautiful Towers I/readme.md

 # [2865.
 Beautiful Towers I](https://leetcode.com/problems/beautiful-towers-i/description/)

 ## The Q is : you have been given with the maxHeights of the towers which you can setup at the ith index.
-Now you have to setup towers at each ith index and make a ```heights[]```, such that the full configuration of towers looks beautiful.
+Now you have to setup towers at each ith index and make a ```heights[]```, such that the full configuration of towers looks like mountain.
 ![Alt text](image.png)
 ## TestCases :-
 ![Alt text](save-1.png)